Rohan read the clues and got the answer. Well, that is, until he visited his aunt.

 |“But Aunty, all the evidence is pointing to him,” Rohan, my twelve-year-old nephew, said.

-The two of us were sitting at my circular five-piece pine, dinner table.
-We were in my kitchen and we were eating pepperoni pizza and drinking chocolate milk.
-He was convinced that it was his neighbours’ German Shepherd who had been digging up his flower bed.
+The two of us were sitting at my circular five-piece pine dining table.
+We were in my kitchen, and we were eating pepperoni pizza and drinking chocolate milk.
+Rohan thought that his neighbours’ German Shepherd had been digging up his flower bed.

 “But you know that things are not always as they seem,” I said, after slowly swallowing a mouthful of milk.

 “I know,” he said, chewing a piece of pizza, “but I’m sure it’s that dog.”

 “But have you ever caught the dog?”
 I asked him.